aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 Offers rotation capability on behalf of <code><a href="account.md#0x1_account">account</a></code> to the account at address <code>recipient_address</code>.
 An account can delegate its rotation capability to only one other address at one time.
-If the account has an existing rotation capability offer, calling this function will update the rotation capabilituy offer with the new <code>recipient_address</code>.
+If the account has an existing rotation capability offer, calling this function will update the rotation capability offer with the new <code>recipient_address</code>.
 Here, <code>rotation_capability_sig_bytes</code> signature indicates that this key rotation is authorized by the account owner, and prevents the classic "time-of-check time-of-use" attack.